NextAlone/Nagram/README.md

 - Custom server (official, test DC or Manual input)
 - Keep the original file name when downloading files
 - View the data center you belong to when you don't have an avatar
-- Proxies, groups, channels, sticker packs are able to shared as QRCodes.
+- Proxies, groups, channels, sticker packs are able to shared as qrcodes.
 - Force English emoji keywords to be loaded
 - Add "@Name" when long press @ user option
 - Enhanced notification service, optional version without Google Services.
 - Don't alert "Proxy unavailable" for non-current account
+- Option to block others from starting a secret chat with you
+- Allow create group without invite
+- Option to upgrade group to supergroup
+- Improved session dialog
+- Improved link long click menu
+- Text replacer
 - Tgx style message unpin menu
 - Built-in Material Design themes / Telegram X style icons